-Shari is particularly known for their great happy hour specials.
-They price a variety of their rolls at $5-$6 and also offer $5 specials on drinks.
+Shari is particularly known for its great happy hour specials.
+They price a variety of their rolls at $5-$6 and also offer $5 specials on drinks. - TEMPORARILY CLOSED

 SoCo is a popular spot for the Sunday brunch crowd as well.
 They offer daily specials that change weekly to always keep things fresh.